 zone to see our online modules to support volunteering.

-developing a volunteer programme 'from scratch'.
-It was written
+who are developing a volunteer programme 'from scratch'.
+It was

-with those working in the arts/heritage organisations in mind and
+written with those working in the arts/heritage organisations in

-is tailored to this context, but will be useful for those form
+mind and is tailored to this context, but will be useful for those

 The first module explores what volunteering is, and what it isn't,

 the roles volunteers might take on and who needs to be

 The second looks at the paperwork involved in managing volunteers

 and at volunteer management procedures, including recruitment and

 The third explores ways of measuring the impact of volunteering,

 both on the individual and on the organisation.